meinardmueller/libtsm/README.md

 ### Installation
-This toolbox is not (yet) available on PyPI.
+This toolbox is not yet available on PyPI.
 In order to use the `libtsm`, please clone the repository.
-You can use the toolbox functions by importing `libtsm`:
+You can use the toolbox functions by importing the local library `libtsm`:
 ```
 import libtsm
 ```